Filipinos in France

-Filipinos in France consist of migrants from the Philippines and their descendants living and working in France.
+Filipinos in France (Filipino: Mga Pilipino sa Pransiya; French: Philippins en France) consist of migrants from the Philippines and their descendants living and working in France.
 About 50,000 Filipinos resided in France in 2020, with a large share of the population consisting of those who arrived illegally.
 80% of Filipinos in France have lived in the nation for less than seven years, and 95% have lived in France for less than 15 years.
 Paris is home to a small Filipino community.

 History

 During the centennial of the French Revolution in 1889, José Rizal sought to organize a conference called the Association Internationale des Philippinistes which was to be launched with Ferdinand Blumentritt, the President and Edmond Plauchut, the Vice President.
 The French also permitted Rizal to live in exile in France where he wrote the books Noli Me Tangere and El Filibusterismo.

 On June 26, 1947 the Philippines and France signed a Treaty of Amity which established diplomatic relations with the 2 countries.